A quirky wine bar, a Greek restaurant that brings the holiday vibes and a Scandinavian cafe you’ll want to come back to…

 Yes, it’s out in the suburbs, but Man v Roast is worth the extra effort.
 It’s a different kind of carvery, the kind where quality ingredients meet super-cheap prices.
-In fact, you can get a proper Sunday dinner for just £4.50, to eat in or even takeaway.
-You can get two meats with a choice of turkey, beef, gammon, pork, sausage and lamb (the last one is 40p extra) – and you won’t be lacking sides.
+In fact, you can get a proper Sunday dinner for just £7 to eat in or even takeaway.
+You can get two meats with a choice of turkey, beef, gammon, pork, sausage and lamb – and you won’t be lacking sides.
 It’s served up with stuffing, vegetables, mash, roasties and cauliflower cheese, with a Yorkshire pudding and lashings of gravy.

 Man v Roast, 144 Cardigan Road, Leeds, West Yorkshire, LS6 1LL.

-Kirkgate’s latest opening is a hybrid bar-cum-shop.
+This Kirgate haunt is a hybrid bar-cum-shop.
 Downstairs, you’ll find a stripped back bar with a welcoming attitude – think exposed brickwork, original plaster and Lego embedded into the very walls.
 They have a little beer garden out back, extra space upstairs and a totally dog-friendly attitude, which makes us love them all the more.
-Sup craft beer, real ales, cider and spirits, with a tantalising array of bar snacks (who could resist those pork pies?) then head upstairs to flick through second hand records in Paula’s Record Store on the top floor.
+Sup craft beer, real ales, cider and spirits, with a tantalising array of bar snacks (who could resist those pork pies?) then head upstairs to flick through second-hand records in Paula’s Record Store on the top floor.